jigsheth57/prometheus-pcf-tile/installation guide.md

 # Installation Guide

-1. Download the prometheus tile from [here](https://s3.amazonaws.com/pcf-softwares-57/prometheus-21.1.0.pivotal).
+1. Download the prometheus tile from [here](https://s3.amazonaws.com/pcf-softwares-57/prometheus-23.1.0.pivotal).
 2. Upload it to Ops Manager.
 (Note. **ERT 2.2.+ needs to be installed**)
 3. Add it and configure **AZ and Network Assignments**.
+4. Configure BOSH UAA Monitor Client (Note. you can use existing credentials from BOSH Director tile. i.e. Credentials->BOSH Director->Health Monitor Credentials)
-4. (optional) configure **Resource Config** if require
+5. (optional) configure **Resource Config** if require
-5. Apply changes
-6. Integrate ERT UAA for Single Sign-on (SSO)
+6. Errands: Create UAA Client for Prometheus integrate ERT UAA for Single Sign-on (SSO)
+7. Apply changes

 Login to ERT UAA